 In this section, the relevant experimental and epidemiological data are summarized.
-Only reports, other than in abstract form, that meet the criteria outlined on pp. 16-17 are considered for evaluating carcinogenicity.
+Only reports, other than in abstract form, that meet the criteria outlined on p.
+13 are considered for evaluating carcinogenicity.
 Inadequate studies are generally not summarized: such studies are usually identified by a square-bracketed comment in the text.